Buyers are waiting longer and longer to interact with your company’s sales representatives.

 While they should let the obvious “no’s” go, talented sales pros will review the questionable losses and find ways to improve their pitch or approach should they face a similar situation in the future.

-People with a zest for learning and dedication to improvement are a sales manager’s dream candidate.
+People with a zest for learning and dedication to improvement are sales managers’ dream candidates.

 3. Goal Orientation with a Focus on the Client